 As PET/CT scanners are so expensive they have, up until now, only been found at large teaching hospitals or on huge mobile units that travel between district hospitals.
 Because of the lack of availability, PET scans tend only to be recommended for people with complex health problems.
 They are not routinely used to diagnose cancer, but often used in confirmed cancer cases to see how far the cancer has spread and whether treatment has been effective.
 In addition, waiting times have been long in counties such as Dorset where the PET/CT lorry has only visited on a weekly basis.

-However in an effort to make PET/CT scans available to a wider range of patients in Dorset, Poole Hospital Cancer Treatment Trust / Scanner Appeal (registered charity no: 264841) is working with Alliance Medical and Poole Hospital to install a permanent PET/CT scanner at Poole Hospital.
+However in an effort to make PET/CT scans available to a wider range of patients in Dorset, Poole Hospital Cancer Treatment Trust / Scanner Appeal (registered charity no: 264841) has been working with Alliance Medical and Poole Hospital to install a permanent PET/CT scanner at Poole Hospital, this is now in place.
 The scanner will serve the population of Dorset, bringing the best cancer imaging available to our doorstep.

 WE NEED YOUR HELP

-Browse through our website and you can see the various ways in which you can donate to the PET/CT scanner appeal.
-Contact us direct on 01202 888895 to speak to the Chairman Stuart Dean or email email@example.com – cheques payable to Poole Hospital Cancer Treatment Trust or Poole Body Scanner Appeal.
-Alternatively you can donate directly in either the MRI Suite or the Nuclear Medicine dept. both have post boxes to receive your donations.
-Finally through our website via the Just Giving app on our donations page.
+Browse through our website and you can see the various ways in which you can donate to our ongoing appeal.
+Contact us direct on 01202 888895 to speak to the Chairman Stuart Dean or email firstname.lastname@example.org – cheques can be made payable to Poole Hospital Cancer Treatment Trust or Poole Body Scanner Appeal.
+Finally, you can donate through our website via the Just Giving app on our donations page.

 PLEASE NOTE WE DO NOT SUPPLY DONORS DETAILS TO ANY THIRD PARTY.